Overview

 Risk factors

-Factors that may increase the risk of mesothelioma include:
+Factors that may raise the risk of mesothelioma include:

-• Personal history of asbestos exposure.
-If you've been directly exposed to asbestos fibers at work or at home, your risk of mesothelioma is greatly increased.
+• Being around asbestos.
+If you've been directly exposed to asbestos fibers at work or at home, your risk of mesothelioma is increased.

 • Living with someone who works with asbestos.
-People who are exposed to asbestos may carry the fibers home on their skin and clothing.
-Exposure to these stray fibers over many years can put others in the home at risk of mesothelioma.
-People who work with high levels of asbestos can reduce the risk of bringing home asbestos fibers by showering and changing clothes before leaving work.
+People who work with asbestos may carry the fibers home on their skin and clothing.
+Over many years, these fibers can put others in the home at risk of mesothelioma.

 • A family history of mesothelioma.
-If your parent, sibling or child has mesothelioma, you may have an increased risk of this disease.
+If your parent, sibling or child has mesothelioma, you may have a higher risk of this disease.

 • Radiation therapy to the chest.
-If you had radiation therapy for cancer in your chest, you might have an increased risk of mesothelioma.
+If you had radiation therapy to your chest for cancer, you might have a higher risk of mesothelioma.

 Complications

-• Accumulation of fluid in the chest (pleural effusion), which can compress the lung nearby and make breathing difficult
+• Buildup of fluid in the chest, called pleural effusion.
+The fluid can press on the nearby lung and make breathing hard.

 Prevention